Creative Career & Business

 3. A more extended 30-minute break after completing three cycles

-This modified schedule allows me to sink deeply into complex tasks while providing necessary mental rest periods.
+This modified schedule allows me to sink deeply into complex tasks while providing necessary breaks.
 I step away from my desk during breaks without checking emails or social media.
 Proper breaks are vital for mental recovery.

 Time Blocking With Buffer Zones